vehlwn/NumberConverter/README.md

 ### Main procedure
 Input:
 - inputNumber - string, a number in system base1. inputNumber can contain integer part, decimal point and fraction part;
-- base1 - integer, numeral system of input number;
+- base1 - integer, number system of input number;
-- base2 - integer, numeral system of output number;
+- base2 - integer, number system of output number;
 - digitsAfterPoint - integer to limit length of a faction part in an output number.

 Output: